reduce-algebra/reduce-algebra/common-lisp/README.md

 **This code is currently experimental!**

 The files in this directory are intended to build and run recent versions of REDUCE on ANSI Common Lisp.
 Some details depend on the implementation of Common Lisp but I try to keep these to a minimum.
 At present, I support [Steel Bank Common Lisp](http://www.sbcl.org/) (SBCL), [CLISP](https://clisp.sourceforge.io/) and [Clozure Common Lisp](https://ccl.clozure.com/) (CCL) on MS Windows 11 and Ubuntu 24.
 I understand that REDUCE builds and runs on SBCL, CLISP and CCL on macOS, although I don't run macOS myself.
 The support for CCL is based on code provided by Marco Ferraris.

-I have built this revision using SBCL 2.5.10 on Windows 11 and Ubuntu 24.04.3 LTS (GNU/Linux 6.6.87.2-microsoft-standard-WSL2 x86_64).
-It runs the standard REDUCE test files with correct output except for a few insignificant differences; see [Status](#status) below.
+See [Status](#status) below for build and test details.

-I recommend SBCL because in my experience it is the fastest and it is easy to install and set up.
-CLISP is slow, and CCL is tricky to set up (at least, on MS Windows).
+I recommend SBCL because in my experience it is the fastest, it is easy to install and set up, binary distributions are readily available, and it is frequently updated.
+CLISP is slow, and I find CCL tricky to install and set up.

 ## Building REDUCE